ValeryManoilov/SystemOfCourses/Solution/README.md

 The solution comes with a default configuration that works out of the box.
 However, you may consider to change the following configuration before running your solution:

-** Check the `ConnectionStrings` in `appsettings.json` files under the `Acme.SystemOfCourses.Web` and `Acme.SystemOfCourses.DbMigrator` projects and change it if you need.
 **
 ### Before running the application

 * Run `abp install-libs` command on your solution folder to install client-side package dependencies.
 This step is automatically done when you create a new solution, if you didn't especially disabled it.
 However, you should run it yourself if you have first cloned this solution from your source control, or added a new client-side package dependency to your solution.
-* Run `Acme.SystemOfCourses.DbMigrator` to create the initial database.
+* Run `CourseSystem.DbMigrator` to create the initial database.
 This step is also automatically done when you create a new solution, if you didn't especially disabled it.
 This should be done in the first run.
 It is also needed if a new database migration is added to the solution later.

 #### Generating a Signing Certificate